 “—ushering them back from the abyss!”
-Abbot turned away so as not to show consternation.
+Abbot turned away so as not to show his consternation.

 Abbot was searching Heaven with his eyes.
 He glanced around in suspicion as if his words were too loud.

-“The Friars do not realize,” Zadoc added, “how awakening long-extinct wizards of the hopeless epoch would be...catastrophic... achieving much worse than that creature of Melancholy could ever himself do in the world.”
+“The Friars do not realize,” Zadoc added, “how awakening long-extinct wizards of the hopeless epoch would be...catastrophic... achieving much worse than that creature of Melancholy could ever himself do in the world.
+They must be corrected.”

 Abbot declared: “As Godmouth and Eldane of every Whitehawk Kingdom and all the Furthlands beyond, I must act.”
 He paused in the carefulness of a grave command.
 “You Jacob, will be our voice.
 We bid you write a philosophical tract; use all your first-hand knowledge.
 Spare no precise language, nor couch cozy words.
 Spill as much ink as you need, tearing into the demented theologies of those Friars.”

-The Abbot and Zadoc disclosed other things to Jacob as well, things that most novices would not comprehend.
+The Abbot and Brother Zadoc disclosed other things to Jacob as well, things that most novices would not comprehend.
 I cannot here divulge all of it.
-Suffice it to know that I was to write out a detailed argument against the folly.
-I was the right pick, eventhough I had left the monastery and come back.
+Suffice to know this: I was to write out a detailed argument against the folly.
+They considered me the right pick, eventhough I had left the monastery and come back.
 You see, among all the monks, I alone had encountered an actual wizard of Nystol.

-“Get to work on it; that will keep you out of trouble.”
+“Get to work on it; that will keep you clear of trouble.”
 Abbot abruptly turned away.
-With the theologian he made way back across the grand chapel, crutches clicking as he went.
+He and the theologian Zadoc made way back across the Grand Chapel, crutches clicking as they went.

 The pigeons were no longer cooing.

-The wool-frocked Friars of Whigg, our theological adversaries, got a hold of it.
-They have opposed my admonition as a quarrelsome display, scratching out angrily in writing that I am a heretic.
+The wool-frocked Friars of Whigg, our theological adversaries, of course got a hold of it, as we intended.
+They have opposed my admonition as a quarrelsome display, angrily scratching out in writing that I am a heretic.
 These brothers profess that there is nothing at all wrong with disturbing the dead...not if its for a good cause.
 They are quite out of their depth.
 Do honest people imagine that such an ingenious and evil spirit may be overcome with a little magic?

 They have no clue what’s out there.